liferay/liferay-docs/develop/tutorials/articles/05-developing-an-ios-app/04-using-your-screenlets/03-using-entry-list-screenlet.markdown

 Now you're ready to test your handiwork.
 Make sure your portal containing the Guestbook portlet is running, and that the portlet contains a couple guestbooks that have entries.
-Then run the app, and log in with your credentials.
-You should see the list of guestbooks, displayed by Guestbook List Screenlet.
+Then run the app and log in with your credentials.
+You should see the list of guestbooks displayed by Guestbook List Screenlet.
 Selecting a guestbook in the list takes you to the entries scene, which uses Entry List Screenlet to display a list of that guestbook's entries.
 Pressing the back button returns you to the guestbooks scene, where you can select a different guestbook.

 ![Figure 1: After login, Guestbook List Screenlet displays the list of guestbooks from the portlet.](../../../images/ios-lp-gb-screenlet.png)